-Students will start their 22 week training programme at Dunstable Police Station.
-On completion, they will be issued their warrant cards at a passing out ceremony in front of their family and friends.
-They will then receive 15 weeks of on the job training with an experienced officer, making an immediate and visible contribution to policing in Bedfordshire.
-Students will undergo regular assessments throughout the probation period.

-Once the probation period is complete officers can start carving out their dream policing career and work in different departments, build on new skills and create a stronger working relationships with colleagues.
+Students will start their training programme at Dunstable Police Station.
+They will be issued their warrant cards at a passing out ceremony in front of their family and friends.
+They will then receive on-the-job training, with a tutor in a 1-2-1 basis, making an immediate and visible contribution to policing in Bedfordshire.
+Students will undergo regular assessments throughout the probation period (two- or three-year journey).
+Once the probation period complete officers can start carving out their dream policing career.